openaustralia/morph/README.md

 ### Copyright & License

-Copyright OpenAustralia Foundation Limited 2013 - 2014.
+Copyright OpenAustralia Foundation Limited.
 Licensed under the Affero GPL.
 See LICENSE file for more details.